RobertoPrevato/jekyll-now/_posts/2017-10-26-More-about-Linux-vs-Windows-hosted-ASP-NET-Core-applications-in-Azure-App-Service.md

 In my [previous post](https://robertoprevato.github.io/Comparing-Linux-hosted-to-Windows-hosted-ASP-NET-Core-applications-in-Azure-Application-Service-Plan/) I wrote about performance comparison of [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) applications hosted in Windows vs Linux + Docker, inside [Azure Application Service Plans](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview).
 Since this topic is interesting for many, I decided to write more about it.

-I tested again using a more repeatable and trustworthy approach: I generated web load using [Azure Cloud Agents; with Visual Studio and VSTS](https://docs.microsoft.com/en-us/vsts/load-test/getting-started-with-performance-testing), in the cloud.
+I tested again using a more repeatable and trustworthy approach: generating web load using [Azure Cloud Agents; with Visual Studio and VSTS](https://docs.microsoft.com/en-us/vsts/load-test/getting-started-with-performance-testing), in the cloud.
 Moreover, *all* previous tests were executed using HTTP, new tests use HTTPS.

 ## Running the tests in the cloud!
 Thanks to the amazing job done by Microsoft, [running performance tests in the cloud is really easy](https://docs.microsoft.com/en-us/vsts/load-test/getting-started-with-performance-testing).
 This is done using Visual Studio Web Performance tools and a VSTS account.
 Two series of load tests were executed for each of the following scenarios: